MayurT96/MayurT96/README.md

 - 🎓 BE in Computer Engineering
 - 🔭 Currently working on **Web Development Projects**
 - 💡 Learning **Data Structures and Algorithms in C++**
-- 🚀 Dream: To become a Software Engineer in a top Dubai-based IT company
+- 🚀 Dream: To become a Software Engineer in a top IT company
 - 🎯 Goal: Master Full Stack Development
 - 🧘 Fun fact: I code better with lo-fi music & chai ☕